thinkingmachines/linksight-2018/README.md

     Make sure that you can connect using the `DATABASE_URL` you used in `.env`.

-1. Run migrations
+1. Apply migrations:

     ```sh
     venv/bin/python manage.py migrate
     ```

-1. Start services
+1. Start services:

     ```sh
     pm2 start